MrGrasss/TeleBlitz-BestTelebot/README.md

       always be skipped.

     - Group-List Joiner: This uses 'https://t.me/addlist/6wxnTZgrHSU2ZmM6' to add up to 100 groups at once and join them instantly with no limitations.
-These links need to be put in 'groupadvertiser/grouplist.txt' in the format I showed above or the last part of the link so in this case '6wxnTZgrHSU2ZmM6'.
+These links need to be put in 'groupadvertiser/forumgroups.txt' in the format I showed above or the last part of the link so in this case '6wxnTZgrHSU2ZmM6'.
 Joined groups get exported into 'exported_groupslist.txt' to be used in groups.txt for the normal advertiser.
 (Groups should have usernames)

+    - Group-List Creator: This uses the groups.txt in groupadvertiser and automatically uses the fullfetcher to create Folders of max 100 chats per folder.
+Full fetch does not have to be turned on BUT all clients have to be in all channels in 'groups.txt'to make this go smoothly. 'seconds_between_fetch' applies here too if full fetch is on.

     - Group Fetching in advertiser: groupadvertiser/groups.txt supports channelname, @channelname, https://t.me/joinchat/, https://t.me/, http and t.me/. (public groups only)